realm/realm-js/contrib/types/dictionary.md

 let {doors} = red_house // Get the door field from the DB.
 ```

+Or you can transform the Dictionary object into a JavaScript non-realm-backed Object:

 ```js
 //Makes a new object and copy the members of the home Dictionary. let my_pure_house_object = Object.assign({}, red_house)